-While ERP systems can flag an exact duplicate, built-in controls are easy to circumvent.
-Whether it is by accident or intentional, you will be likely be paying for an invoice twice when a typographical error is made, a vendor sends out an invoice to one person and a statement to another, or you are even a penny off when entering the invoice amount.
+While ERP systems can flag an exact duplicate, built-in controls are easy to bypass.
+Whether it is by accident or intentional, you will likely pay for an invoice twice when a typographical error is made, a vendor sends out an invoice to one person and a statement to another, or you are even a penny off when entering the invoice amount.

-- Duplicate vendor records are detected based on names, addresses, tax ids, bank accounts and other attributes.
+Detecting Duplicate vendor records based on names, addresses, tax ids, bank accounts and other attributes.

 Identifying missing or incomplete vendor data and flagging vendors with invalid or suspicious addresses.
 Correcting missing information can be the easiest way to cut vendor risk.
 It also pays to look for fictitious vendors, for example vendors that match employee files.